succinctlabs/sp1/book/writing-programs/patched-crates.md

 ### Patches

-To accelerate Secp256k1 operations, apply the following patches based on your crate usage:
+Apply the following patches based on what crates are in your dependencies.

 - `k256`
     ```toml